jimmycallin/udeval/paper/paper.md

 \label{finnishparsing}
 \end{figure}

 Firstly, the design of attachment scores assumes that we know next to nothing about the taxonomy and design choices of the parsing framework.
-This has historically been necessary since there have not been a consistently adapted framework for dependency parsing across many languages.
+This has historically been necessary since there has not been a consistently adapted framework for dependency parsing across many languages.
 We argue that recent progress in UD has made this assumption invalid.
 UD has a carefully specified framework that all UD treebanks have to adapt, and we can exploit this constraint to learn more about the performance of a model.

 Secondly, parsing results are increasingly juxtaposed in a cross-linguistic manner, and this trend will likely continue with the establishment of UD.
 It is not uncommon to compare the output of e.g. English and Finnish under the assumption that equal evaluation scores is equivalent to equal parsing performance.
 The reason why this is problematic becomes apparent when studying grammatical morphemes in languages where these may be unbounded (i.e. function words) with languages where they typically are bounded on content words (i.e. affixes).